AbdulRafay365/NetflixSQL/README.md

 - **The U.S. leads content production**, but **India and the U.K. are key international markets**.
 - **Dramas, international movies, and comedies are the most popular genres**, showcasing Netflix’s efforts to balance **entertainment, global storytelling, and factual content**.
 - **Peak content additions in India were in 2017-2019**, reflecting Netflix’s strategy to grow in **regional markets**.
 - The presence of Bollywood superstars suggests that **Netflix is strategically using established talent to capture the Indian audience**.

+---

+## Additional Consideration
+- Further data collection required as there are almost 2600 movies and tv shows missing director information which may hinder the accuracy of our analysis.
+- Data is only upto 2021 and the analysis may not correspond to current trends.